otrekw/azure-docs.de-de/articles/dev-spaces/how-to/connect.md

 ```
 # This downloads the "whitelist" volume from the container,
-# saves it to a temporary directory on your development machine,
+# saves it to a temporary directory on your development computer,
 # and sets the full path to an environment variable called WHITELIST_PATH.

 WHITELIST_PATH=${volumes.whitelist}/whitelist

 # This downloads a file from the container's 'default-token-<any>' mount directory
-# to /var/run/secrets/kubernetes.io/serviceaccount on your development machine.
+# to /var/run/secrets/kubernetes.io/serviceaccount on your development computer.

 KUBERNETES_IN_CLUSTER_CONFIG_OVERWRITE=${volumes.default-token-*|/var/run/secrets/kubernetes.io/serviceaccount}

-# This makes the myapp1 service available to your development machine
+# This makes the myapp1 service available to your development computer
 # regardless of the AKS cluster you are connected to and
 # sets the local IP to an environment variable called MYAPP1_SERVICE_HOST.

-MYAPP1_SERVICE_HOST=${services.myapp1}

 # If the myapp1 service is made available in this way,
 # you can also access it using "myapp1" and "myapp1.svc.cluster.local"
 # in addition to the IP in the MYAPP1_SERVICE_HOST environment variable.

+MYAPP1_SERVICE_HOST=${services.myapp1}

+# This makes the service myapp2 in namespace mynamespace available to your
+# development computer regardless of the AKS cluster you are connected to and
+# sets the local IP to an environment variable called MYAPP2_SERVICE_HOST.

+MYAPP2_SERVICE_HOST=${services.mynamespace.myapp2}
 ```

 ## <a name="using-logging-and-diagnostics"></a>Verwenden der Protokollierung und Diagnose